-On my visit to New Braunfels I so enjoyed my visit to Gruene, Texas with Judy from In New Braunfels.
+I so enjoyed my visit to Gruene, Texas with Judy from the local tourism office, In New Braunfels.

 What I Liked About Gruene, Texas

-Right on the river, one can eat, do wine tasting, shop, and dance.
-Gruene, Texas is a very German, but also very Texan, town.
+On the river, one can eat, do wine tasting, shop, and dance.
+Gruene, Texas is a very German town, but also very Texan.
 I loved it and can’t wait to go back when I have plenty of leisure time to spend the entire day there.

 Definitely weekend worthy, folks!